Sarvam: Plot

-Six months later, Sandhya's father visits Karthik - who is under depression following her death - and informs him that even after death, Sandhya has saved the life of a child, since her heart has been transplanted into a boy, who happens to be Imaan.
-Karthik becomes emotional and is overjoyed that at least one part of his love is alive and goes to meet Naushad and Imaan.
+Six months later, Sandhya's father visits Karthik, who is under depression following her death, and informs him that even after death, Sandhya has saved the life of a child, since her heart has been transplanted into a boy, who happens to be Imaan.
+Karthik becomes emotional and overjoyed that at least one part of his love is alive, and goes to meet Naushad and Imaan.
 He finds out that they have left their home in Chennai and moved to Munnar in Kerala.
 He travels to Munnar to see them and feels happy again, while learning from a grateful Naushad that Imaan suffered from cardiomyopathy and Sandhya's heart had saved his life.
-Meanwhile, Eashwar, who had followed Karthik, arrives in Munnar as well, where he meets a car mechanic Syed - who used to play professional football with Eashwar - and allows Eashwar to stay at his home.
+Meanwhile, Eashwar, who had followed Karthik, also arrives in Munnar, where he meets a car mechanic Syed (who used to play professional football with Eashwar), and allows Eashwar to stay at his home.

-Karthik goes to see the father and son one last time before he returns to Chennai, when suddenly, a car hits Imaan.
+Karthik goes to see the father and son one last time before returning to Chennai, when suddenly, a car hits Imaan.
 Karthik, who was just ready to go home, comes back and saves Imaan.
 Shocked by that incident, Karthik does not believe that it was merely an accident and wants the truth from Naushad, who has been admitted to the hospital after having been injured in the accident.
 Karthik then learns about Eashwar, who was the man in the car, and his intentions.
 Eashwar has bought the same car that killed his family and seeks revenge for their death by killing Imaan in return.
 Karthik decides to take Imaan to a nearby place where he had stayed before, promising Naushad that he will protect and look after Imaan.

 Subsequently, Karthik tries to befriend Imaan, who dislikes him and wants to stay with his father.
-When they later go by car, Karthik and Eashwar encounter each other and Karthik finds himself threatened by Eashwar.
-It follows a cat-and-mouse chase where Eashwar wants to dispose of Karthik to get to Imaan and kill him.
+When they later travel by car, Karthik and Eashwar encounter each other, and Eashwar threatens Karthik.
+A cat-and-mouse chase follows, where Eashwar wants to dispose of Karthik to get to Imaan and kill him.
 Syed sees Eashwar chasing Karthik and offers to help after hiring some local goons, who will kill both silently without mentioning Eashwar's and Syed's names.
-One night, after mixing snake's venom in their knife, the goons reach Imaan's house, scratch Karthik's waist with that knife and Karthik slightly faints due to the snake's poison, however he summons his strength, fights the goons back and protects Imaan.
+One night, after mixing snake venom in their knife, the goons reach Imaan's house, scratch Karthik's waist with that knife, and Karthik slightly faints due to the snake poison; however, he summons his strength, fights the goons back, and protects Imaan.

-Eashwar however finds the still-alive Karthik and Imman in the heart of the forest, and a fight ensues, with Eashwar initially gaining the upper hand and beating Karthik, who becomes unconscious due to the snake venom and falls into a grave which Eashwar then fills after to kill him and hunts Imaan down in a derelict church.
-However, Karthik reemerges back from the grave and attacks Eashwar - this time overpowering him and breaking his arm and leg, paralyzing him for life albeit sparing him alive.
+However, Eashwar finds the still-alive Karthik and Imman in the heart of the forest.
+A fight ensues, with Eashwar initially gaining the upper hand and beating Karthik, who becomes unconscious due to the snake venom and falls into a grave, which Eashwar then fills after to kill him, and hunts Imaan down in a derelict church.
+However, Karthik reemerges from the grave and attacks Eashwar, overpowering him and breaking his arm and leg, paralyzing him for life, albeit sparing him alive.